testit-tms/adapters-js/testit-adapter-cucumber/README.md

 - `@NameSpace` - directory in the TMS system
 - `@ClassName` - subdirectory in the TMS system

+If you want to insert a space in the tags, use the "\\_" character combination.

 ### Examples

 #### Tags